BorisTheBrave/sylves/docs/articles/concepts/infinity.md

 ### The details can be filled in on the fly

 `Cell` structs contain no data except the co-ordinate.
 All methods on a grid, such as [GetCellCenter](xref:Sylves.IGrid.GetCellCenter(Sylves.Cell)), take the co-ordinate and compute what is needed there and then.
-That means there is not a huge startup cost to pay when you create grid - you only pay for what you use, which is a tiny fraction of the grid.
+That means there is not a huge startup cost to pay when you create a grid - you only pay for what you use, which is a tiny fraction of the grid.

 <video tabindex="-1" aria-label="video player" style="object-fit: contain; width:500px; max-width:100%;" src="../../images/horizon_frustrum_culling.mp4" autoplay loop muted></video>

-You can do the same for aspects of your game, like the map.
+You can do the same for aspects of your game.
 Rather than create everything all at once, you procedurally generate it on demand.
 This is often called lazy generation.
 There's several popular techniques for this.
 Some important ones to know include:
 * "fields" like perlin noise that can mathematically make a coherent infinite image which can be lazily generated one pixel at a time
 * "chunking" to subdivide your world into separately generated sections
 * saving random seeds so that randomized processes can give consistent results every time they are run